phyclopsphyclops/phyclops.github.io/_posts/2025-02-08-video-plant-signals-geomagnetic-storm.md

 equipment was stolen.
 We lost one environmental recorder and two plant signal recorders "Minions".

-Luckily we have developed a new type of plant signal recorder, the [Phyclops One v2](https://phyclops.com/devices/2025/06/01/PhyclopsOneV2-standalone.html) which we will use to continue the geomagentic experiment and several others related to plant associative learning (plant intelligence)
+Luckily we have developed a new type of plant signal recorder, the [Phyclops One v2](https://phyclops.com/devices/2025/06/01/PhyclopsOneV2-standalone.html) which we will use to continue the geomagnetic experiment and several others related to plant associative learning (plant intelligence)

 ## All videos for the Geomagentism long-run experiment